evgenyb/iac-meetup/workshops/01-how-to-live-in-harmony-with-ARM-templates/readme.md

 Alternative option to learn ARM templates is to check the [Azure Quickstart Templates ](https://github.com/Azure/azure-quickstart-templates).
 Just search for the resource you want to implement and most likely you will find it there.

-For our workshop these 2 can be relevant:
+For our workshop these 2 are very much relevant:
 * [Create a Network Security Group](https://github.com/Azure/azure-quickstart-templates/tree/master/101-security-group-create)

 * [Virtual Network with two Subnets](https://github.com/Azure/azure-quickstart-templates/tree/master/101-vnet-two-subnets)